Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction

-In the scheme where the spin-3/2 polarization tensor $\Pi^\Delta_{\mu\nu}$ is fully considered for the $\Delta$ propagation in the $u$-channel, we note that the cross section of the Model I as shown by the solid line is valid up to $E_\gamma\simeq10$ GeV with the energy-dependence finite.
-But it becomes divergent due to the $u$-channel divergence from the $\Delta$, though gauge-invariant.
+Together with the previous result in the $\gamma p\to\pi^-\Delta^{++}$ below $E_\gamma\approx2$ GeV \cite{bgyu-pi-delta2}, it is interesting to observe that the present reaction within the Regge framework for the $t$-channel exchanges yields a positive aspect as to the study of EM properties of $\Delta^{++}$ in the region below $E_\gamma\approx4$ GeV.
+In comparison to the $\gamma p\to \pi^-\Delta^{++}$ process where the cross section diverges $E_\gamma\simeq 1.7$ GeV above \cite{bgyu-pi-delta2}, such a suppression of the divergence up to 8 GeV in the present process might be due to the coupling constant $f_{\rho^- p\Delta^{++}}=5.5/m_\rho$ weaker than the $f_{\pi^- p\Delta^{++}}=1.7/m_\pi$ in the $u$-channel $\Delta^{++}$ in the present reaction process.
+In the scheme where the spin-3/2 polarization tensor $\Pi^\Delta_{\mu\nu}$ is fully considered for the $\Delta^{++}$ propagation in the $u$-channel, we note that the cross section of the Model I as shown by the solid line is valid up to $E_\gamma\simeq8$ GeV with the desired convergence.
+However, such a convergence is not persistent due to the $u$-channel divergence of the $\Delta^{++}$ involved in Eq. (\ref{rho-regge}), though gauge invariance is preserved.